3 Steps: How To Use Your New Training E-Collar for Dogs

 Purchasing a remote collar and then becoming uncertain about using it isn’t an unusual situation so you are not alone if you’re feeling this way.

-1. Get to know your equipment.
 The very first thing you must do is get comfortable with the equipment.
 Read the owner’s manual in its entirety.
-Make sure you understand how to charge your collar, what each button and dial on the equipment does, and register your product by filling out the warranty information.
+Ensure you understand how to charge your collar, what each button and dial on the equipment does, and register your product by filling out the warranty information.
 If you have problems in the future, this will expedite the process of any repairs or returns.

-Fitting the collar properly on your dog is also essential to having a positive training outcome.
-Check out this article (https://www.dogtra.com/blog-and-events/ecollar-proper-wear) for more in depth information on proper fit.
+Fitting the collar properly on your dog is also essential to have a positive training outcome.
+Check out our article on proper e-collar placement for more in-depth information on proper fit.
 It may be helpful to use a permanent marker to indicate exactly which hole in the strap is the best to use for a perfect fit.
-Be sure to bear in mind that if you’re starting with a young dog you may need to adjust as they grow.
+Be sure to bear in mind that if you’re starting with a young dog, you may need to adjust as they grow.

 It is prudent to allow the dog to wear the e-collar while he is playing, eating or taking a nap.
 The more he wears it as a normal part of a daily routine, the less likely he will associate it with a negative connotation.